Effects of the Corona Crisis on data-driven marketing

 Not every product or service can be marketed making use of current events, but it pays to think of new ways of engaging with your customers in the ‘new normal’.
 Put yourself in your customer’s shoes and show empathy.
 Tell them how your product or service can benefit them now circumstances have changed.
 Practise honesty and you will gain trust.

-We have been in lockdown for many weeks now, and people are eager to purchase, whether online or in shops with extra safety measures.
+After many weeks of lockdown, people are eager to purchase, whether online or in shops with extra safety measures.
 But it is not enough to simply restart your marketing campaigns.
+We do not yet know what the long-term effects will be, and you will need to keep in touch with your customers and get to know them even better.
 Something has changed, and you need to acknowledge that.
-We do not yet know what the long-term effects will be, but you will need to keep in touch with your customers and get to know them even better.

 Take the time to find out where your customers are and what they are doing.
 Try out new channels, like Whatsapp, for one-to-one conversations.
 Your customer service needs to be integrated with marketing and sales for the best results.
 Chat, video calls and next best conversation are all great tools.
 Use them to truly engage with your customer and test new data-driven campaigns like abandoned shopping cart or re-activation.

-Do you need help with your data-driven marketing strategy?
+Do you need help with finding or implementing your data-driven marketing strategy?
 Feel free to contact us!